 The IoT Personas are:

 - Bob is a Line of Business Manager leading a business of existing and new products.
 He wants to understand how to leverage the data and connectivity of devices to create new streams of revenue.
 He will discover industry content on IBM.com and act on solution proposals from Archie.
-Bob is a providing funding for IoT business application development.
+Bob is providing funding for IoT business application development.

-- Oscar is a DevOps Manager that configures and operates the IoT Foundation platform, Bluemix services and supporting IT services for LOB operations and development.
+- Oscar is a DevOps Manager that configures and operates the IoT Foundation platform, Bluemix services, and supporting IT services for LOB operations and development.

-- Ravi is a systems engineer with the chip provider integration partner, works with Devon to integrate chips and sensors into the product line.
+- Ravi is a Systems Engineer with the chip provider integration partner, works with Devon to integrate chips and sensors into the product line.

 - Ryan is a LOB Data Scientist.
 He knows all about the industry data delivered from devices and the algorithms that provide meaningful analytics.
 He implements advanced algorithms as services to be used by the LOB analysts and LOB industry applications.

 - Marcia is a LOB Operations Analyst.
-She is responsible for the availability of specific assets in the LOB product line and uses deeper analytics provides by Analytics in the IoT Foundation platform and Ryan’s algorithmic service extensions.
+She is responsible for the availability of specific assets in the LOB product line and uses deeper analytics provided by Analytics in the IoT Foundation platform and Ryan’s algorithmic service extensions.

-The ACME IoT teams get setup or engaged at various phases in the adoption of the IoT platform and the provisioning of IoT services to the clients of the LOB.
+The ACME IoT teams get set up or engaged at various phases in the adoption of the IoT platform and the provisioning of IoT services to the clients of the LOB.